zaher/mnfw/README.md

 ####Adding new page

-Simple add new file 'simple.php' (for example) in you 'inc' folder as same of main, now it is work.
+Simple, add new file 'simple.php' (for example) in you 'inc' folder as same as main.php, now it is work.

 ####Config file